-As a channel for customer support, social media has numerous differences which set it apart from the more traditional voice channel.
+As a channel for customer support, social media has numerous differences that set it apart from the more traditional voice channel.
 Accordingly, it often requires the kind of agent who is more in tune with the nuances that social media brings to the table.
 Simply asking phone-based agents to handle social media interactions can be a recipe for poor customer service.

 In addition to the qualities that matter to companies (these vary from company to company, depending on their corporate culture), here are three key characteristics that you might want to consider when hiring social media chat agents: